TABLE OF CONTENTS

 - Create AR aging reports

-The top options have more than a few of these convenient features.
+The top small business invoice software options have more than a few of these convenient features.

 Finding the best billing software for small business doesn’t have to be challenging.
 Start your search with these 9:

-FreshBooks has grown into a full-fledged small business accounting software giant, to the point where it’s worth comparing to QuickBooks.
+FreshBooks has grown into a full-fledged small business accounting software giant that’s worth comparing with QuickBooks.

-FreshBooks also offers an outstanding online invoicing software that has all the features you need to be successful.
-With FreshBooks, you can invoice and receive payments, send out reminders, run AR aging reports and track projects with subcontractors.
+Depending on the version of this online invoicing software, you can invoice and receive payments, send out reminders, run accounts receivable (AR) aging reports and track projects with subcontractors.

-There are three tiered plans you can select, starting at $15 for the “Lite” package.
-This package, however, is only capable of handling up to 5 customers and doesn’t allow you to use the payment reminder, late fee and aging report features.
+There are 3 tiered plans.
+The “Lite” package regularly costs $15 a month (discounted to $6 per month for the first 6 months).
+If you pay annually, it’s $108 each year.
+Note that this package is only capable of handling up to 5 customers and doesn’t allow you to use the payment reminder, late fee and aging report features.

-The main downfall of FreshBooks is that it doesn’t have support for accounts payable.
+One downside of FreshBooks is it doesn’t have support for accounts payable.
 If you’re looking for a program that can track and send payments to other businesses, you’ll have to choose another option.

 You can create your own or use existing templates to customize invoices that you can send to your customers online.
 Invoice Ninja offers over 50 payment options including ACH, PayPal and Stripe.

-In their free package, you’ll have access to most of the basic features.
+The company’s “forever free” plan is among the best free invoice software out there and offers a number of basic features.
 This will give most startups and smaller businesses everything they need.

-If you want to customize and streamline your process, Invoice Ninja’s $8 Pro plan allows you to add your colors and logos and create “buy now” buttons that convert to invoices from your site.
+If you want to customize and streamline your process, Invoice Ninja’s $10 Pro plan allows you to add your colors and logos and create “buy now” buttons that convert to invoices from your site.
+The plan also offers application programming interface (API) integration with third-party apps and platforms.

 If you’re skilled in coding and want even more customization, Invoice Ninja offers open source invoice software that you can update and control to your liking.

-If you’re already using one or more of this company’s small business accounting software or operations programs, Zoho Invoice could be a great choice.
+If you’re already using this company’s small business accounting software or operations programs, Zoho Invoice could be a great choice.

-Their free invoice software offers a full array of features, including:
+The company’s free invoicing software offers a full array of features, including:

 - Custom branded invoices